About

 29 December, 2012

-Summary of St Thomas Becket, Bishop, Martyr.
+Summary: St Thomas Becket, bishop, Martyr.
 Born in London (England) in 1118, died as archbishop of Canterbury, murdered in his own cathedral on this day in 1170.
 Already a deacon when he was appointed chancellor of England, he became a close friend of Henry II.
 His ordination as bishop brought an abrupt conversion of life and led him to oppose the king over the rights of the Church, careless words from the king inspired four knights to assassinate him.
 He was immediately acknowledged as a martyr and for his Christian convictions.

 Patrick Duffy reviews his life.